 Well, for about a week when I was 16 and in the tenth grade, that mindset would consume me.

 I started wishing that my IEP would go away.
-Maybe then I could be treated like a normal student and not be bullied by so many teachers.
-I imagined getting assignments at the same time as everyone else, being able to use a pencil, and taking notes in a spiral notebook- all things that hadn’t happened in years.
+Maybe then I could be treated like a normal student and not be a victim of bullying.
+Some of the things I imagined included:

 I couldn’t see a thing.

 All of the lines were super blurry and stacked on top of each other.
 I started looking at the other papers, wondering if the other page was just made for ants and had freakishly small letters.
-I couldn’t read anything smaller than size 22 font…which is exactly what my IEP said.
+It was impossible to read anything smaller than size 22 font…which is exactly what my IEP said.

 I tried handwriting my notes one day in class, and realized I had no idea what they said.
 My dysgraphia made me unable to read my own handwriting, so these notes were basically useless.
 Plus, my print disability made it difficult to read handwriting in general.

-Eventually, I accepted that I really needed the services provided to me in my IEP, and that going without them would end in disaster.
-I was comforted when a close friend of mine told me they went through a similar period of wanting to go without their IEP for a learning disability, and how the words of teachers could really get to them sometimes as well.
+Eventually, I accepted that I really needed the services provided to me in my IEP.
+Going without the services would end in disaster.
+A close friend of mine told me they went through a similar period of wanting to go without their IEP for a learning disability.
+They let the words of teachers really get to them sometimes as well.
 Sharing our experiences really helped both of us realize how our needs for services are valid.

-I am grateful for all of the services I received through my IEP, and recognize that there are many students who were not given the same opportunities I had.
+I am grateful for all of the services I received through my IEP.
+It’s important to recognize that there are many students who were not given the same opportunities I had.
 I know that without my IEP, I would have failed all of my classes and be more likely to believe that I was incapable of learning.
 But when I did receive my services, I was able to thrive in the educational environment, and beyond.